What happens if I’m dishonest in a passport application?

-- forging the signature of a person with parental responsibility for a child, whether or not that person consents to the issue of a travel document to the child
+- Forging the signature of a person who has parental responsibility for a child, even if that person consents to the child having a passport.

-- falsely signing as a witness on a travel document application
+- Falsely signing as a witness on an application.

-- misrepresenting the length of time the guarantor has known the applicant.
+- Misrepresenting the length of time a guarantor has known an applicant.

-- improperly using or possessing an Australian travel document, including by giving your passport to someone else to use
+- Improperly using or possessing an Australian travel document, including by giving their passport to someone else to use.

-If you suspect someone of committing passport fraud, or if you think you may be a victim, please advise us by emailing passports.fraud [at] dfat.gov.au or calling an Australian Passport Information Service on 131 232 or contacting an Australian diplomatic mission or consulate.
+If you suspect someone of committing passport fraud, or if you think you may be a victim of passport fraud, email passports.fraud [at] dfat.gov.au or call us on 131 232.
+You can also contact your nearest Australian diplomatic or consular mission.
 We will treat your information in strict confidence.

-If you are a victim of identity crime, you can seek support by contacting IDCARE or phone toll free in Australia on 1300 432 273.
+If you are a victim of identity crime, you can get support by contacting IDCARE or phone toll free in Australia on 1300 432 273.